 I may never fully understand such boomers because although I've become middle-class in my later adult life, I was raised working class and "on the wrong side of the tracks."
 My sort never wore teeth retainers or went to Disneyland.

 Dots connected: If you are of generation Y, with an even handed view towards the armed forces, then please understand: your easy sanity is from being raised in these saner times.
-People my age, conditioned and re-arranged by the stress of Vietnam, may require a lot of effort to become as liberated as you.
+People my age, conditioned and re-arranged by the stress of Vietnam, may require a lot of effort to become as liberated.

-At last I understand why I could offer no answers, no alternate world-views, to such "long haired freaky people" at the time.
+At last I understand why I could offer no answers, no alternate world-views, to such "long haired freaky people" during the sixties.
 Back then I was exempt from the hysteria.
-Not that I was cynical, but I could think for myself.
 Today I am still "gun shy:" I still expect every long haired pop star to be nuts.